 |

-CAUSE OF PSYCHOLOGICAL INJURIES IN THE WORKPLACE | There are a number of work-related factors (or psychosocial hazards) within the control of employers that can impact on mental health and safety.
-Psychosocial hazards, are anything in the management or design of work that increases the risk of work-related stress, which can lead to physical injury, mental injury or even both at the same time.
+CAUSE OF PSYCHOLOGICAL INJURIES IN THE WORKPLACE | There are several work-related factors (or psychosocial hazards) within the control of employers that can impact mental health and safety.
+Psychosocial hazards refer to any aspect of work management or design that increases the risk of work-related stress, which can lead to physical injury, mental injury, or both simultaneously.
 Workers are likely to be exposed to a combination of work-related factors.
 Common work-related factors are:

 |